rerun-io/cpp-example-ros-bridge/README.md

 https://github.com/rerun-io/cpp-example-ros-bridge/assets/9785832/797741a6-ab00-4334-8a49-10b84d581bf8

-This example is build for ROS 1.
+This example is built for ROS 1.
 For more ROS examples, also check out the [ROS 2 example](https://www.rerun.io/docs/howto/ros2-nav-turtlebot), and the [URDF data-loader](https://github.com/rerun-io/rerun-loader-python-example-urdf).

 > NOTE: Currently only `geometry_msgs/PoseStamped`, `nav_msgs/Odometry`, `sensor_msgs/Image`, and `sensor_msgs/Imu` are supported.
 However, extending to other messages should be straightforward.
 This node does not support tf, URDF, and `camera_info` out-of-the-box yet.